learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 ## Summary

-So now that you can run K8s on your Windows workstation, why not follow the
+So now that you can run K8s on your Windows workstation why not follow the
 <a href="/blog/deploying-laravel-to-kubernetes" title="Deploying Laravel to
 Kubernetes">Deploying Laravel to Kubernetes</a> tutorial and get a more in-depth introduction to Kubernetes?
-You will notice that in Unix systems both `minikube` and `kubectl` commands can be run from anywhere as opposed to Windows's requirements were you'll need to specifically refer to the `.exe` files from within the location they reside.
+You will notice that in Unix systems both `minikube` and `kubectl` commands can be run from anywhere as opposed to Windows's requirements were you'll need to refer to the `.exe` specifically files from within the location they reside.
 Other than that, all is the same, the commands in the tutorial can easily be translated to work on Windows.